katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

-In order to identify which customer churned straight after the trial plan, I rank each customer's plans using a `ROW_NUMBER`.
+In order to identify which customer churned straight after the trial plan, I rank each customer's plans using a `RANK`.
 Remember to partition by unique customer.

 My understanding is that if a customer churned immediately after trial, the plan ranking would look like this.